Apple's iPhone XS camera gets new Smart HDR and adjustable bokeh

 The new phones still have a 12-megapixel image sensor, but the sensors themselves are physically larger.
 That design decision lets digital camera makers improve image quality including dynamic range and color.
 The XS models also have Apple-designed lenses, Schiller said.

 The front-facing camera on the iPhone XR gets a major update over 2017's phones.
-It's got a 7 megapixel camera with a much faster sensor for higher-quality selfies, Schiller said.
+It has a 7 megapixel camera with a much faster sensor for higher-quality selfies, Schiller said.

-On the main camera on the back of the phones, the XS and XS Max both have dual cameras while the XR only has a single camera.
+The XS and XS Max both have dual cameras on the back of the phone, while the XR only has a single camera.

 The XS and XS Max wide-angle camera has an f1.8 aperture.
-The more telephoto camera, set at twice the zoom, has a narrower f2.4 aperture.
-That doesn't let in as much light, but it's a physics constraint of all cameras when engineers are trying to make lenses as compact as possible.
+The other camera, with a more telephoto focal length set at twice the zoom as the wide-angle camera, has a narrower f2.4 aperture.
+That doesn't let in as much light, but that's a constraint of physics for all cameras with compact lenses.
+Both rear-facing cameras have optical image stabilization to compensate for shaky hands and smooth some jerkiness out of videos.

 The faster phone sensors also mean that it'll be easier to scan and register your face for features like Face ID and Animojis, Apple said.

-Apple, which became the US' first trillion-dollar company in August, has been soaring over the past few years, largely thanks to the success of the iPhone.
+Apple, which became the first publicly traded company in the US with a trillion-dollar market capitalization in August, has been soaring over the past few years, largely thanks to the success of the iPhone.
 Apple makes about two-thirds of its revenue from the device, and the gadget also has helped its services businesses -- which includes the App Store and Apple Music -- grow quickly.

 First published September 12, 11:32 a.m.
 PT